inkVerb/VIP/501/Lesson-10.md

 localhost/web/medialibrary.php
 ```

+- *If you "Drop to upload!" button instead of a full-width box like before, then try using the URL in another browser or a private window; not all CSS changes load because browsers cache*
+  - If you need to login again in another browser or private window: `localhost/web/webapp.php`
+    - Username: jonboy
+    - Password: My#1Password
+  - Then try **B-28** :// `localhost/web/medialibrary.php`

 1. Browse files in ~/School/VIP/501/test_uploads/
 2. Drag files into the area: *"Drop to upload!"*
 3. Check the dropzone_uploads directory:$ `ls web/dropzone_uploads`
-4. Repeat these steps with many files, including fake and disallowed
+4. Repeat these steps with many files, including fake and disallowed; not all files will work, some only partially

 | **29** :$